yaoman1324/yaoman1324.github.io/_posts/2021-09-27-why-meditate.md

 I believe Meditation, a practice developed in Asia over centuries, is part of the answer to promoting mental well-being.
 Of course, it is now gaining scientific recognition as well.
 That said, I don't want to oversell it.
 Meditation practice is one of the most challenging things I've ever done.
 But it has been the most rewarding thing I've done in my life.

 Want to try Meditation?
-(Here are some resources)[https://sho-kawano.github.io/2021/09/27/meditation-resources/].
+[Here are some resources](https://sho-kawano.github.io/2021/09/27/meditation-resources/).